 For additional information please call or text: 1 (787) 398-5801

-To ensure PERFECT CONDITIONS are met, we operate just 15 nights per month.
+Guaranteed best observation conditions & longest time on the water.
 Available spots are highly coveted but limited to a select few.
-Our tours get fully booked months in advance, secure your spot NOW!
+Our tours at times get fully booked months in advance, secure your spot NOW!

-We pick you up from you accommodations then make our way to the biobay.
+Transportation to and from the biobay is provided by us.
 We get into the bright luminescent water in our Crystal Clear Kayaks and experience the light show of a lifetime.
-We then drop you back off at your accommodations.
+We stay out on the water for no longer than 2 hrs before returning to shore.

 Simple.
 Hassle free fun!